Hey there...

 It's that simple.

-As exciting as this process might have been, you now have hundreds (if not more) of potential keywords.
+As exciting as the keyword research process might have been, if you've done it well, you now have hundreds (if not more) of potential keywords.

 Firstly, there’s simply no chance that you could work on them all within a reasonable timeframe.